Why do tunes get stuck in our heads?

 The term earworm originally comes from a translation of the German word 'Ohrwurm'.
 It refers to the experience of having a tune or a part of a tune stuck in your head.
 Often a person experiencing an earworm has no idea why a tune has popped into their head and has little control over how long it continues.
 Earworms are a really common phenomenon: A recent poll suggested over 90% of the population experience them at least once a week, so it seems like having the odd earworm is perfectly normal.
 But 15% of people classified their earworms as "disturbing" and in a different study one third of the people described their earworms as "unpleasant" - This means that although earworms are essentially harmless they can get in the way of what you are trying to do and can stop you from thinking straight.

-MORE NEWS!
 We presented our latest findings on this project at the 12th International Conference on Music Perception and Cognition (ICMPC) in July 2012 in a specially dedicated symposium run by Dr Vicky Williamson.
-A website for the symposium, including a link to the talk, can be found here: http://icmpc12earworms.com/
+The paper was presented by Dr. Vicky Williamson and Dr. Daniel Muellensiefen.

-MORE NEWS!
 Our PhD student Georgina Floridou presented our latest findings on this project at the 12th International Conference on Music Perception and Cognition (ICMPC) in July 2012.
-A copy of her paper ('Contracting earworms: The roles of personality and musicality') can be found by visiting her co-author's (Dr Vicky Williamson) university website here and clicking on 'Publications': http://www.gold.ac.uk/psychology/staff/victoria-williamson/
+Her paper was titled 'Contracting earworms: The roles of personality and musicality'.

-- Project 4: What cures earworms? - We are currently building a database of 'earworm cures', supplied by kind members of the public.
-Have you worked out a way to control your earworms?
-Have you worked out a trick for silencing the stuck tune?
-Do you know of a melody or sound that you can play or imagine that knocks out an earworm without itself getting stuck?
-If the answer to any of these questions is 'yes' then we would love to hear from you!
+What cures earworms? - We have built a database of 'earworm cures', supplied by kind members of the public.
+Is there a way to control your earworms?
+Do some people have a trick for silencing the stuck tune?
+Is there a melody or sound that you can play or imagine that knocks out an earworm without itself getting stuck?

 Earworm Paper 1 (Project 3) on the British Psychological Society Blog:

-Learn about our Masters in Music, Mind and Brain: http://www.gold.ac.uk/pg/msc-music-mind-brain/
+Learn about our Masters in Music, Mind and Brain